aiven/devportal/docs/products/kafka/howto/connect-with-command-line.rst

 .. note:: You do not need to install the Confluent platform to use the ``kafka-avro-console-producer`` tool with an Aiven for Apache Kafka service that is using Karapace.

-To setup the configuration file needed by all three tools, follow `the guide to set up properties to use the Apache Kafka toolbox <kafka-tools-config-file.html>`_
+To setup the configuration file needed by all three tools, follow `the guide to set up properties to use the Apache Kafka toolbox`_.

 Variables
 ---------